serverlinkdev/serverlink/README.md

 Compiling and/or Installation:

-Grab binary build from releases folder.
+Grab the jar, db and ini files from the releases folder here, and put them all into the same folder.

 Linux:
 Review the contents of the service folder and "documentation" folder.